Whale of a job change for JPMorgan's Staley

 Dimon, in a memo to senior managers after the announcement of Staley's departure, said, "BlueMountain is an important client of ours, and we look forward to working with Jes in the future."

-(Reporting by David Henry in New York; Editing by Jeffrey Benkoe, John Wallace, Kenneth Barry and Andrew Hay)
+(Reporting by David Henry in New York; Editing by Jeffrey Benkoe, John Wallace, Kenneth Barry, Andrew Hay and Andre Grenon)